DXHeroes/knowledge-base-content/practices/infrastructure_as_code.md

 ## Common Pitfalls of Infrastructure As Code
 - The management can be against moving towards IaC since they don’t see the results immediately
-- IaC opens code-like issues such as question of code maintenance, working with someone’s code or just question of collaboration
+- IaC opens code-like issues such as the question of code maintenance, working with someone’s code, or just question of collaboration
 - For some tools, there is a general lack of code samples
 - The integration with CI/CD pipeline can be tricky
 - Devs can have problems learning with IaC tools